-BACKUP PUMP - An auxiliary hydraulic pump designed to bring the booms down in case the main hydraulic source fails.
-The back up hydraulic pump is driven by a DC motor, which is powered by the truck-engine battery.
-The system is connected in parallel with the main pump and is designed for noncontinuous operation.
-An air cylinder at the upper controls and a toggle switch at the pedestal are used to energize the system.
+BACKUP PUMP - The backup pump is driven by a DC motor, which is powered by the truck-engine battery.
+The system is connected in parallel with the main pump and is designed for non-continuous operation.
+An air cylinder at the upper controls and a toggle switch at the turret are used to energize the system.